yishait/ustvgo-homeassistant-dashboard/README.md

 # vstvgo-homeassistant-dashboard

+## description:
-## The following repo was created for watching UStvgo channels via home assistant dashboard, broadcasting to google chromecast.
+The following project was created for watching UStvgo channels via home assistant dashboard, broadcasting to google chromecast.

 Assuming you have a Home Assistant Core (python server) running https://www.home-assistant.io/installation/